T&L Development Programmes

-Sarah Hewitt is a Learning Technologist in the Faculty of Science and Engineering as well as the Faculty’s GTA Lead.
-Upon becoming an alumni of the Leadership in Education Awards Programme (LEAP), Sarah took up the opportunity to become a LEAP assessor.
+Sarah Hewitt is a Learning Technologist in the Faculty of Science and Engineering.
+Upon becoming an alumni of the Advance HE Fellowship Scheme, Sarah took up the opportunity to become an assessor.

-Sarah sat down with us to share her experiences as a LEAP assessor and to provide some insight into what makes a good Senior Fellow application.
+Sarah sat down with us to share her experiences as an Advance HE Fellowship assessor and to provide some insight into what makes a good Senior Fellow application.

-When did you become a LEAP assessor and why did you decide to take it up?
+When did you become an Advance HE Fellowship assessor and why did you decide to take it up?

 In your opinion, what makes a good application?